 This section is non-normative.

-This section discusses how the Web of Things works as a whole, when devices and services that implement Things and Consumers are connected together in various topologies and deployment scenarios.
+This section provides various examples of how the Web of Things (WoT) abstract architecture may be instantiated when devices and services that implement the Thing and Consumer roles are connected together in various concrete topologies and deployment scenarios.
 These topologies and scenarios are not normative, but are permitted and supported by the WoT abstract architecture.

 Before discussing specific topologies, we will first review the roles that Things and Consumers can play in a WoT network and the relationships they have with the Exposed Thing and Consumed Thing software abstractions.
 Exposed Thing and Consumed Thing are internally available to the behavior implementations of Servients in the roles of Things and Consumers, respectively.